Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 United States Travel Advisory to El Salvador

-The current travel advisory to El Salvador from the US Department of State is level 3, “Reconsider travel to El Salvador due to crime.”
+The current travel advisory to El Salvador from the US Department of State is level 2, “Exercise increased caution in El Salvador due to crime.”
 To view today’s current advisory, visit the US government travel advisory page.

 United Kingdom Travel Advisory to El Salvador

 The UK is another trustworthy travel advisory source.
-As of today, they write the following about travel to El Salvador.
 To view today’s current advisory from the United Kingdom, visit the UK government advisory page.

 Misconceptions about safety in El Salvador

-Having witnessed significant violence since the 1980s, El Salvador gained a reputation as a violent nation.
+Having had significant violence since the 1980s, El Salvador gained a reputation as a violent nation.
 Nevertheless, numerous misconceptions about the country persist today that are just wrong; here are some of them!

 Are they lying?
 No, they are not!
-All those things have happened in El Salvador, but not in over twelve years.
-However, the article makes it seem like these things happen now and everywhere.
+All those things have happened in El Salvador, but not in over ten years.
+However, the article makes it seem like these things happen now.

 Yes, there have been violent crimes in El Salvador in the last few years; however, they don’t happen all the time and everywhere.
 Furthermore, most acts of violence and crime occurred in non-tourist areas.
 Tourists will never have a reason to be in those areas.

-Gang-related murders do happen, but not as often as many people and some travel sites tend to inform.
-Additionally, shootouts are not common occurrences in El Salvador.
+Gang-related murders have occurred in El Salvador, but not as often as many people and some travel sites tend to inform.
+The last the country reported around 4,000 homicides was in 2017.

-I have been living full-time in El Salvador since 2014 and have traveled all over the country.
-I can assure you that Gang-related shootouts are not common occurrences.
+I’ve been living full-time in El Salvador since 2015 and part-time before that, traveling throughout the country.
+I can assure you that, since 2020, gang-related murders are no longer common occurrences.

-That is a false statement; foreigners visit small towns and other parts of the country that have nothing to do with tourism.
+That is a false statement; foreigners visit small towns and other parts of the country that have little to do with tourism.

 Don’t get me wrong, El Salvador is not Japan or Switzerland, where you can pick up and go to any part of the country.
 Non-tourist areas are safe but use common sense when deciding where to go.